Going Deep on Live Sports Advertising Opportunities - Basis

 Continuing the Conversation

 Whether by running ads alongside clips and replays, within sports shows, or even alongside social media content, advertisers have ever-expanding opportunities to engage with sports fans beyond live events themselves—and perhaps even to persuade more viewers to tune into live games.
-The power of such placements is underscored by deals like the recent NBA and Warner Bros.
+The power of such placements is underscored by deals like the 2024 NBA and Warner Bros.
 Discovery agreement which includes the studio show Inside the NBA, as well as other NBA content like Bleacher Report and House of Highlights, a social media network that distributes sports clips and content.

 Sports offer brands a unique opportunity to connect with deeply passionate and engaged audiences, both during and outside of the game.
 By leveraging gameday-adjacent content and collaborating with athlete influencers, brands and marketers can tap into the enthusiasm of sports fans to build stronger connections, deepen brand loyalty, and drive meaningful engagement across a variety of platforms.

 Sporting events are a fixture of American culture.
 From Super Bowl Sunday every winter to the WNBA Finals every summer, live sports are a reliable way to bring people together in front of their TVs, laptops, and other streaming devices to catch the action (and, of course, the commercials).
 And even as the way fans consume their sports continues to evolve hand-in-hand with the rest of the video realm, advertisers will look to live sports as a pillar of their omnichannel marketing strategies.
-In short: it’s a home run opportunity for brands to hit their goals, assist in the revenue-driving process, and score some big wins.
+In short: It’s a home run opportunity for brands to hit their goals, assist in the revenue-driving process, and score some big wins.

 (And yes, there were seven sports puns in that last sentence.
 Touchdown.)

-Want to learn more about CTV advertising?
-Check out our guide for tips on everything from CTV campaign best practices, to safeguards against CTV ad fraud, to effective targeting tactics, and much, much more.
+The role of CTV in live sports advertising is expected to dramatically increase in the years ahead.
+Check out our CTV advertising guide for tips on everything from CTV campaign best practices, to safeguards against CTV ad fraud, to effective targeting tactics, and much, much more.

 Get the Guide